kiwiai/passport-jawbone/README.md

-The Jawbone UP OAuth 2.0 authentication strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.
+The Jawbone UP OAuth 2.0 authentication strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `profile` specifying a client ID, client secret, and callback URL.

 ```
 var JawboneStrategy = require('passport-jawbone').Strategy;